 This is why a nicely turned box may be more likely than most wooden items to survive through time.
 It may eventually become a family heirloom.
 Many examples survive in collections of treen.
 Their owners treasure them, and a turned box is always a welcome gift.

-A box on a shelf may contain almost anything, or nothing at all.
+A box on a shelf may contain almost anything.
 Who can resist opening it?